Risk Factors Dashboard

 Macroeconomic factors could continue to adversely affect our business and financial results.

 Our business depends on the health of the media and advertising industries in which we operate.
 The strength of the advertising market can fluctuate in response to the economic prospects of specific advertisers or industries, advertisers' spending priorities, and the economy in general.
+In recent years, macroeconomic factors including inflation, capital market disruptions, and recession concerns have caused some advertisers to reduce or delay advertising expenditures.
 In recent years, macroeconomic factors including inflation, rising interest rates and supply chain disruptions have caused some advertisers to reduce or delay advertising expenditures.
-Over the past two years, macroeconomic factors including inflation, rising interest rates and supply chain disruptions have caused some advertisers to reduce or delay advertising expenditures.
+Recent geopolitical conflicts and developments in U.S. trade policy have created additional uncertainty, contributing to further spending delays by advertisers.
+These delays and declines, which may continue in future periods, have had a direct impact on demand for our products, which measure advertising campaigns and audiences.
 These declines, which may continue in future periods, have a direct impact on demand for our products, which measure advertising campaigns and audiences across platforms.

 Further reductions in advertising spending could result in customers terminating their subscriptions for our products, delaying renewals, or renewing on terms less favorable to us.
+Furthermore, our custom solutions and newer products, for which we recognize revenue based on customer usage, are subject to higher fluctuations in revenue from changes in our customers' advertising budgets, platform strategies and spending.
 Furthermore, our newer products, for which we recognize revenue based on impressions used, are subject to higher fluctuations in revenue from changes in our customers' advertising budgets and spending.
 Macroeconomic factors could also increase our costs, reducing margins and preventing us from meeting our profitability goals.
 Finally, these factors make it more difficult for us to predict our future revenue and costs, which could result in misallocation of resources or operating inefficiencies that could harm our business.
 The extent of the impact of macroeconomic factors on our business is uncertain and may continue to adversely affect our operations and financial results.

 The market for media measurement and analytics products is highly competitive, and if we cannot compete effectively, our revenues could decline and our business could be harmed.

 The market for audience and advertising measurement products is highly competitive and continues to evolve rapidly.
 We compete primarily with providers of media intelligence and related analytical products and services.
 We also compete with providers of marketing services and solutions, with full-service survey providers, and with internal solutions developed by customers and potential customers.
 In recent years, competition has intensified as a result of the entrance of new competitors, the increasing variety and number of media channels and platforms requiring measurement, and the development of new technologies, products and services in our industry to address this media fragmentation.
 We expect these trends to continue.
 Some of our competitors have substantially greater resources than we do.
-As a result, these competitors may be able to devote greater resources to development of systems and technologies, acquisition of data, recruitment and retention of personnel, marketing and promotional campaigns, panel retention and development, and other key areas that can impact our ability to compete effectively.
+As a result, these competitors may be able to devote greater resources to development of systems and technologies, acquisition of data, recruitment and retention of personnel, marketing and promotional campaigns, panel retention and development, and other key areas.
+This may allow them to produce superior products to ours or introduce products to market faster than we can, which could impact our ability to compete effectively.
 In addition, some of our competitors have adopted and may continue to adopt aggressive pricing policies, including the provision of certain services at little or no cost, in order to retain or acquire customers.
 Furthermore, large software companies, internet platforms and database management companies may enter our market or enhance their current offerings, either by developing competing services or by acquiring our competitors, and could leverage their significant resources and pre-existing relationships with our current and potential customers.
 Finally, consolidation of our competitors could make it difficult for us to compete effectively.
 If we are unable to compete successfully against our current and future competitors, we may not be able to retain and acquire customers, and we may consequently experience a decline in revenues, reduced operating margins, loss of market share and diminished value from our products.

 If we are unable to provide television, digital or cross-platform analytics, or if our analytics are incomplete, our ability to maintain and grow our business will be harmed.